St. Michael Catholic High School (Alabama)

+History

 The school opened with ninth and tenth grades on August 17, 2016, adding a junior class in 2017 and a senior class in 2018.
 In 2021, the school achieved its maximum enrollment of 350 students.
 Faustin Weber was the founding principal, hired in 2015, one year before the school opened.
-Upon leaving in 2022, Paul Knapstein was named interim, and Andrea Williamson became principal in 2023.

 As part of a voting process the year before the school opened, future students voted between two choices of mascots: the "Sharks" and the "Cardinals."
 As per the majority, the "Cardinals" was chosen.
 The school aspires for its students to become "scholars, leaders and disciples of Jesus Christ."

+Upon Weber's departure in 2022, Paul Knapstein was named interim principal, and Andrea Williamson was hired as the new principal in 2023.

 Curriculum

 The school's curriculum allows students to take courses at the Collegiate Studies or Honors/Advanced Placement level.
 The school requires four years of core subjects in Theology, Math, English, History and Science, one year of Physical Education and a half year of Health.
 Freshmen and sophomores must also take a foreign language (either Spanish or Latin) and an arts elective (either Chorus, Band or Art).
 In their junior and senior year, students have three electives in addition to the five core classes.
 They may opt to take a third or fourth year of a foreign language and/or the Arts among their choices.

 Students take 8 classes each semester.
 On Mondays, they attend all 8 classes, whereas on Tuesday they attend 6 classes, with two classes rotating out of the schedule each day.
 Students may earn a total of 32 credits during their four-year tenure.

-The school offers A.P. classes in Human Geography, American History, English Comp, English Lit, Psychology, Spanish, Government, BC Calculus and BC Physics.
-In 2021, forty-nine students were named A.P.
-Scholars by the College Board, including 9 "Scholars with Distinction" and 11 "Scholars with Honor."
+The school offers AP classes in Human Geography, American History, English Comp, English Lit, Psychology, Spanish, Government, Calculus and Physics.
+In 2021, forty-nine students were named AP Scholars by the College Board, including 9 "Scholars with Distinction" and 11 "Scholars with Honor."